gauravagnihotri/traffic_sign_classifier/README.md

 ### Pre-process the Data Set (normalization, grayscale, etc.)
 Preprocessing is done by converting the 3 channel image to 1 channel (gray scaling).
 The following function was used to conver the colored image to gray scaled.
+Gray scaling helps in reducing the size of the data.
+The image data is converted to 8 bit (0-255) values for the give pixel.

 ```
 def rgb2gray(rgb):